 In this case, a trader can make money by buying at the support and shorting at the resistance.
 However, always, it reaches a point where the price breaks either the support or the resistance and starts a new trend.

 A breakout is when it does this.
 However, at times, after the breakout, the price tends to reverse.
 This reversal is known as a false breakout.
+A good example of a false breakout is shown in the chart below.

 How it appears in charts